Phone-GWP-group

 ISO 18605:2013 - Packaging and the Environment: Energy Recovery

-This standard specifies requirements for packaging that is suitable for energy recovery.
+ISO 18605:2013 is the international standard that specifies requirements for packaging that is suitable for energy recovery.
 It is a standard that reinforces waste hierarchy and ensures packaging provides a net calorific value when it is recovered.
 It is used when recycling isn’t technically or economically feasible.

 The packaging that GWP Group supplies can be recovered through means other than energy recovery.
 As such, we do not typically provide information or support for this standard unless explicitly asked to by our customers.